acm-uic/student-task-manager-sig-mobile-dev/README.md

 Here are the basic steps I found, we'll be using this process for all our projects.
 The goal is to give us a basic idea to work with while still allowing flexibility and creativity with the app.

 > [!TIP]
 > If a question or doubt ever crosses your brain, you should ask your fellow teammates and lead first.
-If it still isn't solved, you can ask the SIG Leader and project manager.
-The idea is that the more serious a problem is, the higher it is up the tree.
-This way, we can focus on problems based on their priority level.
+Most times, your lead is more suited to answer your question.
+> [!TIP]
+> Leads, if any problems arise, you can go to the SIG Leader and project manager.

 ### Step 1: Discovery